FeastFramework/framework/docs/index.md

 FEAST is radically different from every other PHP framework to date.
 FEAST has been carefully designed from the ground up with the following principles always in mind.

-1. No mandatory code dependencies - FEAST took inspiration from many sources, but was written completely from scratch.
+1. No mandatory 3rd party code dependencies - FEAST took inspiration from many sources, but was written completely from scratch.
 2. Cutting edge - FEAST is designed to be used with (and indeed requires) the latest minor release of PHP.
 FEAST will leverage new features of the language whenever possible.
 3. Predictable versions - FEAST will release a new major release with each PHP version and will require that new